samgator/gator-greetings/README.md

-# gator-greetings
+# Gator Greetings
-Messaging board for newly admitted UF students to learn more about the school
+Messaging board for newly admitted UF students to learn more about the school.